mdfarragher/TCS/README.md

 3. Download the Python race simulation app to your local computer.
 Configure the app to send data to your EventHub.
 4. Start the Python app.
 Every 60 seconds, the telemetry of the simulated racing boats will be sent to your Azure cloud.

-You will have completed the business case if your PowerBI report correctly shows the position and ranking of each sailing team in the race.
+You will have completed the business case if your PowerBI dashboard correctly shows the position and ranking of each sailing team in the race.

 Good luck!